ciechanowiec/ood_essence/README.md

 The idea of encapsulation has many real world analogies, such as an automobile engine:
 > (...)
 [Encapsulation] and information hiding are actually quite natural activities.
 We employ [encapsulation] (...) daily and tend to develop models of reality by identifying the objects and operations that exist at each level of interaction.
 Thus, when driving a car, we consider the accelerator, gauges, steering wheel, and brake (among other objects) as well as the operations we can perform upon them and the effect of those operations.
 When repairing an automobile engine, we consider objects at a lower level of abstraction, such as the fuel pump, carburetor, and distributor.
 >
-> Similarly, a program that implements a model of reality (as all of them should) may be viewed as a set of objects that interact with one another. (...)
+> Similarly, a program that implements a model of reality (as all of them should) may be viewed as a set of objects that interact with one another
 >
 > *G. Booch, op. cit., p.
 213*